-Wage information is collected on pay and computed electronically using the Moneysoft payroll system.
+Wage information is collected on pay and computed electronically by Dawn Edwards, our Bookkeeper.
 We keep all wage/salary records electronically for a period of six years.
 Staff wages are paid using Lloyds online banking.
-This is a secure system which only the Manager and Fiona Carr have access to.
+This is a secure system which only the Manager, the Deputy, the Administrator and two Trustees have access to.